azbennett/python-api-challenge/README.md

 # python-api-challenge
 # Steve Bennett
-# Notebook files are:
+1) Notebook files are within the folder 'WeatherPy'
-  VacationPy.ipynb
+    a) VacationPy.ipynb
-  WeatherPy.ipynb
+    b) WeatherPy.ipynb

-# output_data folder is where we store the exported CSV file (cities.csv) and the 4 scatter plot graphs.
+2) output_data folder is where we store the exported CSV file (cities.csv) and the 4 scatter plot graphs.